Nonadiabatic corrections to electric quadrupole transition rates in H$_2$: Summary

 Using $D^{(0)}(R)$ and $D^{(1)}(R)$ curves, we have performed exemplary calculations of electric quadrupole transition rates in the $v=1\rightarrow0$ band for $J''=J',J'\pm 2$, and observed that nonadiabatic corrections to the Q- and O- branches are about 0.44\% - 1.14\%, which are a few to ten times larger than could be expected from a simple mass scaling by a factor of $m_e/m_\mathrm{n}$.
 In the S-branch at $J'=15$, where the rate is as small as $~5\cdot10^{-10}\,s^{-1}$, the nonadiabatic corrections raise the rate by as much as 12\%.

-With the improved quadrupole moment curve, one may recalculate the whole E2 spectrum of H$_2$, but the ultimate way is the direct nonadiabatic calculation currently being pursued by Komasa \cite{directnonad}.
+With the improved quadrupole moment curve, one may recalculate all transition rates and lifetimes of H$_2$ (and D$_2$, T$_2$), which will be the subject of future work.
+The ultimate way, however, is the direct nonadiabatic calculation currently being pursued by Komasa~\cite{directnonad}.
 In addition, our results can be extended to heteronuclear molecules (such as HD) without major modifications.
-Moreover, analogous formulas for nonadiabatic corrections can be derived for the electric polarizability and QED corrections to transition energies.
+Moreover, we note that an analogous method can be used to derive formulas for nonadiabatic corrections for the electric polarizability and QED corrections to transition energies.